julianac-araujo-ey/resources-guide/README.md

 "Who did what to whom".
 BIO notation is typically used for semantic role labeling.

-Information Extraction is the process of sifting through unstructured data and extracting vital information into more editable and structured data forms is known as information extraction.
+Information Extraction is the process of sifting through unstructured data and extracting vital information into more editable and structured data forms are known as information extraction.

 - Marti A. Hearst: Automatic Acquisition of Hyponyms from Large Text Corpora, COLING 1992.